Last updated on July 11, 2019

-After living in Barcelona for 2 life-changing years, Ben Holbrook shares his personal recommendations on the best things to do and see in this sun-drenched city.
+After living in this sun-drenched city for 5 life-changing years, Ben Holbrook shares his personal recommendations on the very best things to do in Barcelona.

-This is the same advice I would give my best friends when they came to stay in Barcelona – this is my insider’s guide.
+This is the same advice I give my best friends when they come to stay in Barcelona – this is my insider’s guide.

 1. Placa Reial – Music, Palm Trees, Restaurants & Good Times

-My friends and I used to grab a street beer from the guys in the street (never pay more than 1.50 for a street beer in Barcelona) and sit on the fountain in the centre of the square.
-We’d spend hours just sitting there, enjoying the atmosphere.
+My friends and I used to grab a street beer from the guys in the street and sit on the fountain in the centre of the square.
+We’d spend hours just sitting there, shooting the breeze, enjoying the atmosphere.